feiphoon/mpns-pipeline/README.md

 pyenv deactivate mpns-pipeline
 ```

+Install Docker and log in with credentials created on DockerHub.

+### Run this repo

 The base image is from: <https://hub.docker.com/r/godatadriven/pyspark>.

 The execution of all tasks in this repo are simplified using the `invoke` Python library.
 The available commands can be viewed by running: